Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#Strings "Previous section in reading order")]   [[\>](#Arrays-of-Strings "Next section in reading order")]       [[\<\<](#Variables "Beginning of this chapter or previous chapter")]   [[Up](#Strings "Up section")]   [[\>\>](#Attributes "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------ ------------------------------------------------------------ --- ---------------------------------------------------------------------- ------------------------------- -------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-### 6.31.1 Reading and Writing Character String Values in the Classic Model {.subsection}
+### 6.31.1 Reading and Writing Character String Values in the Classic Model

 Character strings are not a primitive netCDF external data type, in part because FORTRAN does not support the abstraction of variable-length